LaurensArp/VPint/README.md

 ## Documentation

-The code contains docstraings with detailed explanations.
+The code contains docstrings with detailed explanations.
 We hope to move this documentation to ReadTheDocs when we can.

 ## Installation
 To install VPint (choose between requirements_slim.txt and requirements.txt based on desired level of optional functionalities):